SwirtaB/IUM_Recommendation-system/README.md

 # IUM_Recommendation-system

-Project within the subject IUM - Inzynieria uczenia maszynowego (Machine learning engineering).
+Project within the subject IUM - Inżynieria uczenia maszynowego (Machine learning engineering).
 The scope of this project is to creat an adequate solution for given problem.

 ## Story time